 This brand from Farmhouse Culture, which can be found at Whole Foods and other markets, is an example of the live version.
 My favorite is this classic caraway flavor, but they have others like Garlic Dill Pickle and Horseradish Leek.

 This sauerkraut soup vegan recipe uses ingredients you most likely have on hand except, perhaps for the sauerkraut, and is easy to throw together for a quick weeknight meal.

-Don’t miss my other immune boosting Winter Immunity Soup recipe with mushroom and a little lite coconut milk for creaminess.
+Don’t miss my other immune-boosting Winter Immunity Soup recipe with mushrooms and a little lite coconut milk for creaminess.

 I’d love to hear your feedback in the comments below for this Creamy Vegan Sauerkraut Soup recipe!
 If you have a photo, post it on my Instagram page, tag me using the hashtag #plantbasedcooking in your caption, and I won’t miss it!

 This recipe is Certified Plantricious because it meets the following guidelines.

 - Must be whole food plant-based, contains no animal products